WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 Wallet Manager
-- How do I back up my mnemonic seed?
 - What password should I use?
 - Can I spend my bitcoin without the password?
 - How do I backup my wallet?